esphome/esphome-docs/components/climate/index.rst

 ESPHome has support for climate devices.
-Climate devices can represent different types of hardware, but the defining factor is that climate devices have a settable target temperature and can be put in different modes like HEAT, COOL, AUTO or OFF.
+Climate devices can represent different types of hardware, but the defining factor is that climate devices have a settable target temperature and can be put in different modes like HEAT, COOL, HEAT_COOL or OFF.

 .. figure:: images/climate-ui.png
     :align: center